-Comment to Messenger is a powerful tool to gain subscribers, especially when it is combined with a paid post.
-If your post triggers people to comment, they will automatically receive a message on Messenger and (after 1 additional message or button press) are onboarded onto your Messenger channel.
+Comment-to-Messenger is a powerful growth tool to drive traffic to Messenger, especially when it is combined with a paid post.
+Encourage people to comment on your post, and they will automatically receive a message in Messenger and (after 1 additional message or button press) are onboarded onto your Messenger channel.

 1. Creating an engaging Facebook post